-Separate PDFs in memory C# and .NET
+Break up PDFs in memory using C# and .NET

 Splitting PDF documents into separate pages is a common task in software development.
 In this article, we will look at how you can split PDF documents directly in memory, without saving intermediate files to disk, using the C# programming language and platform .NET with a component PDF .Net from SautinSoft.